American Foundation for the Blind: Journal of Visual Impairment & Blindness and its predecessors

 In 1923, the foundation took over publication of the journal Outlook for the Blind, which had been in operation since 1907.

+In these early years the periodical had operated on a minimal budget, often reprinting articles from other sources.

 The journal absorbed another publication in 1942, The Teachers Forum for Instructors of Blind Children, and became known as Outlook for the Blind and The Teachers Forum.

 In 1951, the title of this journal changed to The New Outlook for the Blind.

-It then was renamed to the Journal of Visual Impairment & Blindness in 1977, and continues to be published under that name, in association with the American Foundation for the Blind.
+It then was renamed to the Journal of Visual Impairment & Blindness in 1977.
+At this point it adopted a peer review process and fully assumed the role of a professional journal, one with international scope.
+It was available in print, braille, and recorded formats.
+It continues to be published under that name, in association with the American Foundation for the Blind.
+Access to braille readers is available via Braille-Ready Format (BRF) files.